sujith3g/sujith3g.github.io/_posts/2016-07-29-Hosting-multiple-website-in-single-server-with-apache.md

 ### for second domain

 create the virtual host file from `000-default.conf`.

 `$ sudo cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sites-available/sujith.com.conf`

 Open the created file in your favorite text editor

 `$ sudo nano /etc/apache2/sites-available/sujith.com.conf`

-Now you have to modify the default configuration like this
+Next you have to modify the default configuration like this

 ```
  <VirtualHost *:80>